-  A number of movies shown on MS T3k are like this; Danger: Diabolik is ambiguously Europe-y, Hobgoblins is in a town big enough to have its own movie studio but the main character's house, the strip club, and the make-out spot are all very clearly suburban if not exurban.
+A number of movies shown on MST3K are like this; Danger: Diabolik is ambiguously Europe-y, Hobgoblins is in a town big enough to have its own movie studio but the main character's house, the strip club, and the make-out spot are all very clearly suburban if not exurban.

 Payback is set in some city during some decade.
 The architecture, clothing, furniture, and phones all make both its city difficult to place both in location and time.

-Office Space had cars with generic "USA" license plates, though it's implied to be set near or around Dallas-Fort Worth: the boat Peter, Joanna and Lawrence fish in has a Texas registration number (with Texas state shape), the place where Lawrence mentions he's helping build a new McDonald's is an actual Dallas suburb (where many big companies have operations), the "channel 39" Joanna mentions at the restaurant is an actual Dallas station (for many years it aired lots of Westerns; now it's the Telemundo station); the fact that both Beavis and Butt-head and King of the Hill are set in Texas, and that Austin (the state capital) is Mike Judge's hometown.
+Office Space had cars with generic "USA" license plates, though it's implied to be set near or around Dallas-Fort Worth: the boat Peter, Joanna and Lawrence fish in has a Texas registration number (with Texas state shape), the place where Lawrence mentions he's helping build a new McDonald's is an actual Dallas suburb, Las Colinas (where many big companies have operations), the "channel 39" Joanna mentions at the restaurant is an actual Dallas station (for many years it aired lots of Westerns; now it's the Telemundo station); the fact that both Beavis and Butt-head and King of the Hill are set in Texas, and that Austin (the state capital) is Mike Judge's hometown.

 Incendies is set in an unnamed Middle Eastern state in a state of unrest and rebellion.

-The college that Sam Witwicky attends in Revenge Of The Fallen is never identified outside of it necessitating a plane ride from Mission City.
+The college that Sam Witwicky attends in Transformers: Revenge of The Fallen is never identified outside of it necessitating a plane ride from Mission City.
 In this particular case, though, the college's status in this trope was largely due to Executive Meddling, as the scene where Sam's mother's wild escapades throughout the campus after ingesting a pot brownie resulted in both Princeton and the University of Pennsylvania forbidding Michael Bay from identifying the college (for understandable reasons).